 Always read the specified requirements for the correct mounting height.

 The main decision you’ll make about the hood purchase is how to duct your hood.
 You will find three options for exhaust:

 Vented or Ducted

-You are able to duct the hood to the outside, which is preferred, to totally remove irritants.
-If your range hood mounts to an outside wall, the exhaust ducts will be shorter and therefore more efficient.
+You can duct the hood to the outside, which is preferred, to remove irritants.
+If your range hood mounts to an outside wall, the exhaust ducts will be shorter and, therefore, more efficient.
 In case your range hood mounts to an inside wall structure or island, retain in brain the much longer distance that the environment needs to have no choice but, and look at a more powerful device.
 Proper installing ductwork is crucial to the efficiency and efficiency of the range hood.
 Even though many people hire a specialist to set up their ductwork, you can buy materials and accessories to do-it-yourself.
 Exhaust shouldn’t be ducted for an attic or basement.
-Make certain how big is the duct is equivalent to the duct connection at the hood.
+Make sure how big is the duct is equivalent to the duct connection at the hood.
 Always browse the manufacturer’s specs carefully.

 Non-vented, Duct-Free or Recirculated